-There are many benefits to choosing vocational schools over traditional college.
+There are many benefits to choosing vocational schools over traditional colleges.
 Class sizes are typically smaller, and your training is focused on career readiness.
 You will be able to enter the workforce sooner and earn faster.

 The jobs available to students are also usually secure from external threats like corporate relocation.
-For more information on trade school program, please contact us for assistance.
+For more information on the trade school program, please contact us for assistance.